Setup

 sudo visudo

-# Add this line at the end (replace USER with your username):
+# Boot Select module (replace USER with your username):

 ```